The Road to the Closest Point is Paved by Good Neighbors: Preliminaries

-\paragraph*{Greedy routing.}
+\seclab{greedy_routing}

 A more straightforward search procedure performs a walk in the graph starting from a vertex.
 It repeatedly moves to a neighbor closer to the query point, till reaching a (usually approximate) local minimum.
-There are two natural variants: (A) The ``impulsive'' version moves as soon as a neighbor, significantly closer to the query, is encountered.
-(B) The more ``mature'' alternative is to move to the best neighbor attached to the current point.
+There are two natural variants: \begin{compactenumA}

+\item The ``impulsive'' version moves as soon as a neighbor, significantly closer to the query, is encountered.

+\item The ``mature'' alternative moves to the best neighbor attached to the current point.
+The above search algorithm achieves this behavior if one sets $L=1$. \end{compactenumA}